How to get to Macau from Hong Kong: A Family Guide

 Price: US$123 – US$920

-Address: Estrada da Baía de Nossa Senhora da Esperança, Macau
+Address: Estrada da Baía de Nossa Senhora da Esperança, Cotai, Macau

 Perhaps nowhere else embodies the exuberance and sheer scale of Macau quite like The Venetian.
 It delights kids at every turn from the indoor canals complete with singing gondoliers to the whimsical Renaissance ceiling art.
 The Venetian’s luxury suites exude elegant Italianate style with lavish soft furnishings, together with kid-pleasing perks such as video gaming and in-room movies in the dedicated family suites.